w3c/wot-thing-description/explainer/Explainer.md

 according to the description given in the TDs, regardless of the number of ecosystems involved.
 Systems using a TD can interact with services using the abstraction provided by the TD, rather than by the concrete protocol.
 Translations from the higher level of abstraction provided in the TD to lower-level protocols can be provided automatically.

-Note that we assume the user of a service adapts to the target device's protocol using the information provided in the TD.
+We assume the consumer of an IoT service adapts to the target service's concrete protocol using the information provided in the TD.
 Although specialized translation or proxy services _can_ be used, this is not _necessary_; applications can use the information provided in the TD to talk to an endpoint device directly.
 Rather than build _O(N^2)_ translators to interconvert between _N_ protocols, this direct model requires only that applications be able to communicate using the abstractions provided in the TD combined with a set of _N_ protocol adapters.
-A protocol translation approach can still be used, in fact is enabled by the metadata in the TD (by consuming one TD and exposing another in a different concrete protocol), and is useful in many cases.
+A protocol translation approach can still be used, in fact is enabled by the metadata in the TD
+(such a translator could consume one TD and expose another in a different concrete protocol), and is useful in many cases.
-However, again, protocol translation is not a requirement for interoperability itself.
+However, again, protocol translation is not a _requirement_ for interoperability itself in the WoT architecture.

 Applications also often use different terminologies in their data models.
 This again tends to lead to an _O(N^2)_ translation cost